A Pioneering Researcher Developing Targeted Therapies for Leukemia, Lymphoma and Myeloma

 A cancer researcher trained in cell biology, immunology and molecular oncology, Dr. Strasser has made major contributions leading to discoveries that have found that defects in cell death can cause cancer and impair responses to chemotherapy.
 With this knowledge, his research team is able to develop new treatments.

-Dr. Strasser recently received one of the most ambitious grants in the LLS portfolio: a Specialized Center of Research (SCOR).
+Dr. Strasser received one of the most ambitious grants in the LLS portfolio: a Specialized Center of Research (SCOR).
 These multidisciplinary, collaborative grants bring together teams of researchers to solve difficult challenges in the blood cancers.
 “We are working to understand why and how it is that if cells in the body don’t die when they should, cancer is able to develop,” Dr. Strasser said.